-Australian laws require an employer to take reasonable steps to accommodate the effects of an employee's illness, e.g. providing a supported chair or moving your workstation to the ground floor.
+Australian laws require an employer to take reasonable steps to accommodate the effects of an employee's illness, e.g. providing new office equipment or making adjustments to your workstation.

 If you are unable to carry out your previous role, your employer doesn't have to offer you a different job unless your cancer is work-related.

-Must I disclose that I had cancer when applying for a new position?
+Must I disclose I had cancer in job applications?

 What if I can no longer work?

-If treatment has made it impossible to return to your previous work, then rehabilitation and retraining programs can prepare you for another job.
+If cancer or its treatment has made it impossible to return to your previous work, then rehabilitation and retraining programs can prepare you for another job.
 Your employer may have a rehabilitation scheme or you could discuss this with your GP.
 You may be eligible for a payout through your income protection insurance.
-If you are unable to return to work contact Centrelink on 13 27 17 to see if you are eligible for the Disability Support Pension or other payments.
+If you are unable to return to work, contact Centrelink on 132 717 to see if you are eligible for the Disability Support Pension or other payments.

 Discrimination at work